Anais-GD/anais-gd/README.md

 ## Hi there 👋
+My name is Anaïs-Galvañ.\
+I have a PhD in plant pathology 🌱 and right now, I am training in remote sensing (🛰️🌎🌿).\
+My interest is in applying remote sensing to detect and make decisions regarding agricultural pests and diseases.\
+I want to use this space to develop my projects and create my blog.\
+Stay tuned!

 <!--
 **Anais-GD/anais-gd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.